Hydraulic Bike Brake Bleeding — Step-by-Step for Shimano and SRAM

 Fluid — The Non-Negotiable Split

-Shimano hydraulic brakes use mineral oil.
-SRAM hydraulic brakes use DOT fluid — specifically DOT 4 or DOT 5.1, depending on the system.
-These two fluids are completely incompatible, and more importantly, they damage each other’s seals.
-Mineral oil in a SRAM system will swell and destroy the rubber seals inside the lever and caliper.
-DOT fluid in a Shimano system does the same.
-This is not a theoretical risk — it will ruin your brakes.
+But what is the fluid difference, exactly?
+In essence, it’s this: Shimano uses mineral oil, SRAM uses DOT fluid.
+But it’s much more than that — these two fluids actively destroy each other’s seals.
+Mineral oil in a SRAM system swells and ruins the rubber seals inside the lever and caliper.
+DOT fluid in a Shimano system does the same thing.
+This isn’t a theoretical risk.
+It will ruin your brakes, and the damage isn’t reversible.

-Shimano’s recommended fluid is their own Shimano Mineral Oil, sold in 100ml bottles for around $8 to $12.
-You don’t need a large volume for a standard bleed — 20 to 30ml per brake is typically sufficient.
-SRAM recommends Maxima DOT 4 or their branded DOT fluid.
-Budget around $10 to $15 for a bottle.
+Shimano’s recommended fluid is their own Shimano Mineral Oil — 100ml bottles run around $8 to $12.
+You don’t need much for a standard bleed.
+Twenty to 30ml per brake is typically sufficient.
+SRAM recommends Maxima DOT 4 or their branded DOT fluid, around $10 to $15 a bottle.
 Buy more than you think you need the first time.
-Running out mid-bleed because you opened a half-empty bottle from two years ago is a real situation I’ve put myself in.
+Running out mid-bleed because you grabbed a half-empty bottle from two years ago is a real situation.
+Skip the misstep I made.

 The Shimano Bleed Kit

-Shimano’s TL-BT03 bleed kit runs about $20 to $25 and includes two syringes, a length of clear tubing, a funnel cup that threads onto the lever bleed port, and a small bottle of mineral oil.
-The funnel cup is specific to the lever — different Shimano levers have different thread sizes and port configurations.
-The newer Shimano MTB levers (Deore, SLX, XT, XTR) use the TL-BT03-S small funnel.
+Shimano’s TL-BT03 bleed kit runs about $20 to $25.
+It includes two syringes, a length of clear tubing, a funnel cup that threads onto the lever bleed port, and a small bottle of mineral oil.
+The funnel cup is lever-specific — different Shimano levers have different thread sizes and port configurations.
+Newer Shimano MTB levers (Deore, SLX, XT, XTR) use the TL-BT03-S small funnel.
 Older road and some gravel levers use a different adapter.
-Check your specific lever model before ordering.
+Check your specific lever model before ordering anything.

 You’ll also want: